 What if we don’t want to wear the same ring?

 If you each have a different aesthetic, then it can be hard to find matching rings that you both love.

 I will say this, though.
 If you decide to get different rings, it’s a great idea to choose rings that have a complementary aesthetic.

-For example, the hammered white gold ring would be beautifully complimented by the elegant 14k yellow textured yellow gold band (shown left).
+For example, the titanium and gold ring (above) would be beautifully complimented by the elegant 14k yellow textured yellow gold band (shown left).